qwefgh90/ng-terminal/projects/ng-terminal/README.md

   @ViewChild(NgTerminalComponent) child: NgTerminal;
 ```

-#### Manipulation of the web termianl with the function of write()

-Control sequences are special codes to control terminals like xterm.
-You can find a set of sequences [here](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Controls-beginning-with-ESC).
-For example, you can break a line by passing `\x1b[1E` to `write()`.
-Try in [example](https://qwefgh90.github.io/ng-terminal/)

 #### NgTerminalComponent

-[NgTerminalComponent](https://github.com/qwefgh90/ng-terminal/blob/changeintoxterm/projects/ng-terminal/src/lib/ng-terminal.component.ts) is a implementation of `NgTerminal` and a component to draw the web terminal.
+[NgTerminalComponent](https://github.com/qwefgh90/ng-terminal/blob/changeintoxterm/projects/ng-terminal/src/lib/ng-terminal.component.ts) is a implementation of `NgTerminal` and a component to draw terminal where you put it.

 ```html
 <ng-terminal [dataSource]="writeSubject" (keyInput)="onKeyInput($event)" [displayOption]="displayOptionBounded"></ng-terminal>